mongodb/terraform-provider-mongodbatlas/README.md

 In order to run the full suite of Acceptance tests, run ``make testacc``.

-Note: Acceptance tests create real resources, and often cost money to run.
+~> **Notice:** Acceptance tests create real resources, and often cost money to run.
 Please note in any PRs made if you are unable to pay to run acceptance tests for your contribution.
 We will accept "best effort" implementations of acceptance tests in this case and run them for you on our side.
 This may delay the contribution but we do not want your contribution blocked by funding.

 ```
 $ make testacc